University of Bolton, Deane Road, Bolton. BL3 5AB

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

 To complement lectures that introduce the course content, seminars and group-based activities allow apprentices to explore subjects in greater detail.
-Tutorials give them the opportunity to clarify their understanding of the topics we cover in lectures and seminars.
-We use case studies and practical scenarios to help apprentices apply their newly acquired academic knowledge to real-life problems, and gain valuable insights into contemporary practice in a working retail environment.
+Tutorials allow them to clarify their understanding of the topics we cover in lectures and seminars.
+We use case studies and practical scenarios to help apprentices apply their newly acquired academic knowledge to real-life problems and gain valuable insights into contemporary practice in a working retail environment.
 Apprentices will also be expected to undertake considerable guided independent study; for instance, library research, virtual learning and background reading, preparing for seminar and tutorial activities, and working on assignments.

-Guest lectures and presentations by a variety of visiting speakers from relevant employment areas will offer apprentices the chance to further develop their knowledge and understanding.
+Guest lectures and presentations by a variety of visiting speakers from relevant employment areas will offer apprentices the chance to develop their knowledge and understanding further.

 Our assessment methods are designed to reflect what will be required of Chartered Managers in retail business management settings.
-For example, the course requires apprentices to submit written reports, give presentations, develop their portfolio, complete a work based project, and practice interviewing and coaching skills.
+For example, the course requires apprentices to submit written reports, give presentations, develop their portfolio, complete a work-based project, and practice interviewing and coaching skills.
 We also expect them to take written exams, write essays and reflective accounts, and play an active part in group discussions.
-Some assessments contribute to their final module marks, while others are designed to help them identify their strengths and weaknesses, and where they needs to seek extra support from course tutors.
+Some assessments contribute to their final module marks, while others are designed to help them identify their strengths and weaknesses.
+This shows where they need to seek extra support from course tutors.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.